deckameron/TiPagingControl/README.md

 # TiPagingControl

-Alloy Widget for a page indication on ScrollableViews.
+CommonJS Module for a page indication on ScrollableViews.
+This code is a port from @manumatrix PagingControl Widget

 ![](https://raw.githubusercontent.com/manumaticx/pagingcontrol/master/demo.gif)